carlpulley/blob/README.md

 ### Assumptions:

   * it is not necessary to parse a formatted text file into an internal 'blob' representation
+  * for the optimised solution, it is assumed that the blob is "connected"

 ### Design Notes